German trawler V 108 Porjus: Description

 The ship was 202 ft 4 in long, with a beam of 31 ft 3 in and a depth of 12 ft 3 in.
 She was powered by a 4-stroke single cycle single acting diesel engine driving a single screw propeller.
 The engine had eight cylinders of 15+3/16 in diameter by 22+13/16 in stroke.
 It was rated at 179nhp and was built by Deutsche Werft, Kiel.

 History

 Porjus was built in 1937 by Lübecker Flenderwerke, Lübeck, Germany for the Afrikanische Frucht-Compagnie A.G., Hamburg.
 She was launched on 24 April.
 Porjus was operated under the management of Reederei F. Laeisz GmbH.
 Her port of registry was Hamburg and the Code Letters DJTM were allocated.
-On 1 October 1939, she was requsitioned by the Kriegsmarine for use as a Vorpostenboot.
+On 1 October 1939, she was requisitioned by the Kriegsmarine for use as a Vorpostenboot.
 She served with 1 Vorpostenbootflottille as V-108 Porjus until December.
 She subsequently served as the minesweeper Sperrbrecher 38, later Sperrbrecher 133.

 Post-war, Porjus was sold to Greece.
 She served under the names Alkimini, Vassilakis and Mona.
 She was wrecked off Cheka on 27 November 1976.